-Professor warns of two new ‘tell-tale’ Covid symptoms as cases rise
+Professor warns of two new ‘telltale’ Covid symptoms as cases rise

 Coronavirus remains most prevalent in Scotland, where 340,900 people were estimated to have had the virus in the week to 14 July, or around one in 15.

-According to the ONS, there has been a large increase in reinfections during this current Omicron wave.
-Analysis showed in England infection levels were higher than during the first Covid wave, however, hospital admissions during that “Alpha” wave were twice as high and deaths 14 times higher.
+According to the ONS, there has been a large increase in the number of reinfections during this current Omicron wave.
+Analysis showed that in England infection levels were higher than during the first Covid wave, though hospital admissions during that “Alpha” wave were twice as high and the number of deaths 14 times higher.

-Professor Paul Hunter, professor in Medicine at UEA, said, however, that infections are likely on the decrease as the ONS data is about two to three weeks behind.
+However, Professor Paul Hunter, professor in medicine at the University of East Anglia, said that infections were probably falling because the ONS data was about two or three weeks behind.

-“It is worth restating that the ONS infection survey primarily publishes prevalence of Covid (ie proportion of the population of people testing positive), and a week or more later than the samples were taken on which the results are based.
-Because people can remain positive for about 11 days after first becoming positive for Covid, the ONS data is always about 2 to 3 weeks behind the epidemic curve, as far as new infections (incidence) are concerned,” Professor Hunter said.
+“It is worth restating that the ONS infection survey primarily publishes prevalence of Covid – ie, the proportion of the population testing positive – and a week or more later than the samples were taken on which the results are based.
+Because people can remain positive for about 11 days after first becoming positive for Covid, the ONS data is always about two to three weeks behind the epidemic curve, as far as new infections – incidence – are concerned,” Prof Hunter said.

 Register for free to continue reading